 Later.com is super useful for both personal and business accounts alike.
 The drag and drop onto the calendar makes it really intuitive and easy to use.
-However, as this feature is so easy to use, we would recommend double checking you have dropped onto the right slot on the calendar before posting, we nearly got caught out a couple of times.
-You need to bear in mind that the free version does have limits as to how many accounts you can connect and how many posts you can publish each month.
-Posting to stories is possible with Later.com but only on the paid versions!
+But one thing to watch out for – since this feature is so easy to use, we would recommend double checking you have dropped onto the right slot on the calendar before posting, we nearly got caught out a couple of times.
+The free version limits how many accounts you can connect to and how many posts you can publish each month.
+Posting to Stories is possible with Later.com but only on the paid versions!

 Rating: 3/5 – Really simple to use, need to double check your times though.

 Tailwind allows you to schedule your Instagram posts.
 You have to download the app in order to make it work.